Barclays Maintains Wyndham Hotels & Resorts (WH) Overweight Recommendation

 What is the Fund Sentiment?

-There are 876 funds or institutions reporting positions in Wyndham Hotels & Resorts.
-This is a decrease of 9 owner(s) or 1.02% in the last quarter.
-Average portfolio weight of all funds dedicated to WH is 0.27%, an increase of 14.49%.
-Total shares owned by institutions decreased in the last three months by 2.24% to 99,683K shares.
-The put/call ratio of WH is 0.75, indicating a bullish outlook.
+There are 877 funds or institutions reporting positions in Wyndham Hotels & Resorts.
+This is a decrease of 10 owner(s) or 1.13% in the last quarter.
+Average portfolio weight of all funds dedicated to WH is 0.27%, an increase of 15.10%.
+Total shares owned by institutions decreased in the last three months by 2.15% to 99,690K shares.
+The put/call ratio of WH is 1.08, indicating a bearish outlook.

 What are Other Shareholders Doing?